absolomb/absolomb.github.io/_posts/2018-04-13-Linux-x86-Egghunter.md

 So how is this accomplished?
 Well the famous paper by Skape goes into detail on a few different techniques that can be used.
 Please check out that resource [here](http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf).

-For the purposes of this writeup we'll be utilizing the sigaction(2) method since it is the most efficient.
+For the purposes of this writeup we'll be utilizing the sigaction() method since it is the most efficient.
 We'll be using the sigaction() syscall to verify valid memory addresses to search for our egg in.

 First let's take a look at the sigaction() syscall in the man pages.